rounak890/AI_NEWS/README.md

 1. Wesbite
 2. Whatsapp/telegram/discord connectivity

-USAGE:-
+USAGE STEPS:-
-Till now you have to just clone the repo, add your Gemini API key and run the main.py file
+1. Till now you have to just clone the repo
+2. Create a file named '.env'
+3. Add your Gemini API key in .env file (API_KEY = '<your API key>')
+4. Run the main.py file